joemoose/psiops/docs/playing.md

 *Momentum* is the tactical edge that separates a decisive operator from a hesitant one.
 Momentum builds as you progress through your mission and complete risky actions.

-You start each mission with **2 momentum points** and gain additional points by making successful *action checks*.
-You can then spend your momentum points to change the outcome of your action checks.
+You start each mission with **2 momentum points** and gain additional points by making successful *action rolls*.
+You can then spend your momentum points to change the outcome of your action rolls.

 ### Gain Momentum

-When you make an **action check**, in addition to the result of the check, gain *momentum* as follows:
+When you make an **action roll**, in addition to the result of the roll, gain *momentum* as follows:

 <div class="roll-table" markdown="1">